-In June 2018, the Undertaking and Monument Re Limited (Monument) agreed, subject to regulatory and court approvals, for Monument to acquire a run-off portfolio of business from the Undertaking, initially through reinsurance to Monument (reinsurance effective from 1 April 2018).
+In June 2018, the Undertaking and Monument agreed, subject to regulatory and court approvals, for Monument to acquire a run-off portfolio of business from the Undertaking, initially through reinsurance to Monument (reinsurance effective from 1 April 2018).
 The portfolio of products acquired includes unit-linked, fixed term annuity, group life and personal accident products.
-It excludes the guarantees on the variable annuity unit-linked business which remain reinsured with MetLife Reinsurance Company of Bermuda Limited (MetLife Bermuda).
-At inception, the Undertaking agreed to pay €508m as part of the funds withheld agreement, in consideration for its IFRS net reinsured liabilities of €522m.
-The Undertaking also paid a ceding commission of €21m to Monument.
-This resulted in a IFRS net cost of reinsurance at inception of the contract to the Undertaking of €7m.
+It excludes the guarantees on the variable annuity unit-linked business which remain reinsured with MetLife Bermuda.
+At inception, the Undertaking agreed to pay $\in$ 508m as part of the funds withheld agreement, in consideration for its IFRS net reinsured liabilities of $\in$ 522m.
+The Undertaking also paid a ceding commission of $\in$ 21m to Monument.
+This resulted in a IFRS net cost of reinsurance at inception of the contract to the Undertaking of $\in$ 7m.
 This cost is deferred and amortised over the remaining life of the reinsured contracts.
+Under Solvency

-Under Solvency II, there is net gain of €14m, primarily due to the release of Solvency II specific expense reserves.
+II, there was a net gain of €14m recognised in 2018, primarily due to the release of Solvency II specific expense reserves.

-On 1 April 2019, following receipt of the relevant court approvals, the business portfolio, excluding certain unit-linked products which will remain reinsured to Monument, was transferred to Laguna Life d.a.c., a life insurance entity in Ireland which is part of the Monument group of companies.
-The Undertaking also recaptured the guarantees from MetLife Bermuda immediately prior to the transfer and then transferred to Laguna Life d.a.c. on the same date.
-As at 31 December 2018, the best estimate value of liabilities being transferred to Laguna Life d.a.c. is €307m.
+During 2019, following receipt of the relevant court approvals, the business portfolio, excluding one unitlinked product which will remain reinsured to Monument, was transferred to Laguna Life d.a.c., a life insurance entity in Ireland which is part of the Monument group of companies.
+The Undertaking also recaptured the guarantees from MetLife Bermuda immediately prior to the transfer and then transferred to Laguna Life d.a.c. at the same time.
+The remaining deferred cost of reinsurance was fully amortised on transfer.